Dunstable: Medieval times

-At the time of the Norman Conquest, this area of the county is known to have been uncultivated tract covered by woodlands.
+At the time of the Norman Conquest in 1066, this area of the county is known to have been uncultivated tract covered by woodlands.
 In 1109, Henry I started a period of activity by responding to this danger to travellers.
 He instructed areas to be cleared and encouraged settlers with offers of royal favour.
 In 1123, a royal residence was built at what is now called the Royal Palace Lodge Hotel on Church Street.
 The king used the residence as a base to hunt on nearby lands.

-The Dunstable Priory was founded in 1131 by Henry I and was later used for the divorce between Henry VIII and Catherine of Aragon, which led to the establishment of the Church of England in opposition to the Roman Catholic Church.
+Dunstable Priory was founded in 1131 by Henry I who transferred land from the Parish of Houghton Regis, and it was here that the annulment of Henry VIII's and Catherine of Aragon's marriage would be confirmed years later, which led to the establishment of the Church of England in opposition to the Roman Catholic Church.
 The same year the town granted a town charter to the power of the priors.

 In 1290, Dunstable was one of twelve sites to erect an Eleanor cross recognising Eleanor of Castile, wife of Edward I, whose coffin was laid close to the crossroads for the local people to mourn the dead Queen.
 The coffin was then guarded inside the priory by the canons overnight before continuing on to St. Albans.
 The original wooden cross has long since perished but a modern memorial remains.

 During the Invasion of England of 1326, Queen Isabella of France and her army, having landed in Suffolk, captured Dunstable on 7 October without a fight.